boot --profile robotics_research_engineer

 Flight and Control Systems Engineer

-I made rockets!
+I made rockets.

 Education

-Monash University Logo
+Monash University logo 2024

 Master of Mechanical Engineering

-Graduated with Distinction
+Graduated with Distinction.

-2018 - 2023
+Monash University logo 2018 - 2023

 Bachelor of Mechatronics and Robotics Engineering (Honours)

-• Completed a minor in materials science and engineering
+• Completed a minor in materials science and engineering.

 Projects